aswolf/aswolf.github.io/research.md

 We are therefore highly dependent on a limited set of pressure markers and extremely sensitive to uncertainties in their high P-T properties.
 To address the systematic errors in these calibrated pressure scales, we are developing a new unified pressure scale using a Bayesian analysis of published high P-T measurements called the UnBIASeD (**Un**ified **B**ayesian **I**terative **A**nd **S**yst**e**matically **D**etermined) Pressure scale.
 As this is an entirely open project, meant to provide both models and easy access to literature data, it is posted on my github page at [github.com/aswolf/unbiased-pscale](https://github.com/aswolf/unbiased-pscale).
-I am working on this project with two Univ. of Michigan undergraduates, Rong Zhou and Wardah Mohammad Fadil, through the [UROP](http://www.lsa.umich.edu/urop/) undergraduate research program.
+(*I am working on this project with two Univ. of Michigan undergraduates, Rong Zhou and Wardah Mohammad Fadil, through the [UROP](http://www.lsa.umich.edu/urop/) undergraduate research program.*)

 ##Modeling Atomic Ordering in Fe-bearing Perovskite from 1st Principles Calculations
 High quality experimental data is ideally the best standard for determining the thermodynamic properties of earth materials, however it is often difficult and costly to perform experiments at the relevant extreme conditions.
 Furthermore, experiments provide a relatively sparse sampling of Pressure-Temperature-Composition space, and so theoretical calculations will always be useful in constructing a detailed overall picture of the thermodynamics of complex systems.
-In this work with Paul Asimow and Razvan Caracas, we use density functional theory (DFT) to calculate the energies and volumes of iron-bearing silicate perovskite at mantle pressures.
+In this work, we use density functional theory (DFT) to calculate the energies and volumes of iron-bearing silicate perovskite at mantle pressures.
-I construct a full thermodynamic model of perovskite at mantle conditions by combining static DFT data together with perturbation calculations that explore the vibrational behavior of the crystal structures.
-In particular, we are interested in characterizing the spin state of iron in mantle perovskites, which can have a large observable effect on material properties, and in determining the location and form of the spin transition in perovskites at high temperature.
+These calculations are used to parameterize simplified cation ordering models that can capture the energetic cost of various atomic ordering schemes.
+This work is particularly relevant in light of recent work by Zhang (2014), who observed Fe-bearing perovskite to be unstable at high pressure, exolving a new iron-rich hexagonal phase and a nearly Fe-free perovskite.
+In this theoretical study, we show that perovskite is highly energetically sensitive to the relative ordering of Mg and Fe atoms on its lattice, inducing them to cluster, and therefore the observed phase break-down is a likely outcome of perovskite's ordering tendencies combined with the novel pressure-temperature pathway explored by Zhang et al.
+This work can thus help to reconcile the conflicting reports of Fe exsolution in perovskite diamond anvil cell experiments.
 Eventually, we aim to combine this model with a similar model for ferropericlase, the other major phase in the lower mantle, to obtain a complete thermodynamic model for a simplified lower mantle system.
+(*This work is being carried out together with Paul Asimow and Razvan Caracas at ENS Lyon.*)

-##Understanding Heat Capacity Changes upon Melting in Highly Ionic Systems
+##Understanding the Thermodynamics of Melting in Highly Ionic Systems
-Description coming soon...
+Our knowledge of the thermodynamics of melting for geologic materials plays a very important role in our understanding of how rocks are created and processed in igneous and metamorphic settings, such as in within deep magma chambers or conduits.
+We are particularly interested in the pressure and composition dependence of the heat capacity, as it plays a large role in determining the degree of partial melt and the rate of cooling in crustal magmas.
+In order to study these properties in the lab, we must be able to take measurements (such as sound speeds) on molten rock at a range of pressures and compositions.
+These experiments are extremely challenging and can often lead to as many further questions as they solve.
+Recent work done here at Rebecca Lange's lab indicates that a broad range of carbonate minerals show a paradoxical behavior where the heat capacities show clear drops upon melting, opposite the typical behavior for most geologic materials.
+Most minerals gain so much configurational entropy upon melting, as atoms break free from the crystal lattice, that the melt experiences a large jump in heat capacity relative to the solid.
+We are developing new ionic potentials for use in empirical molecular dynamics simulations to explore on an atomic level how configurational and vibrational entropy responds to melting for these materials.
+(*I am working on this project with University of Michigan graduate student Sean Hurt, as a theoretical compliment to his other experimental Ph.D. work.*)